Here is what you need to know to enjoy KOH

 The Most Important Things

-Ticketing: First and foremost, this is a paid event, and you will need a wristband to spectate.
-You can purchase wristbands online and pick them up along Boone Road, near Waypoint 4.
+Ticketing: First and foremost, this is a paid event, and you will need a ticket to spectate.
+You can purchase tickets online and pick them up along Boone Road, near Waypoint 4.

 Hammertown: The main action occurs in Means Dry Lake, also known as Hammertown, ground zero for the event!
 It is fashioned into a settlement for the days before, of, and after the event.
 Streets are named, vendors set up shop, temporary garages are fashioned for the drivers, and If you want to meet everyone and anyone, make your way to Hammertown.